cure53/jPurify/README.md

 ## I think it sucks!

 That's amazing!
 Please write ticket and tell us what's the problem.
 Too slow?
 Found a bypass?
 Don't like the indentation?
 Do let us know.

+## Credits

+Thanks @insertScript and @avlidienbrunn for finding and reporting bypasses in the prototype version!